Michelle's Front Page

 Let’s hope it doesn’t take another 45 years to see the error of denying the rights of section of the American population.

-28 Responses to “Dream realized”
+“Dream realized”

 I’m so sorry to hear about the failures to support same-sex couples and their families.
 I know I do, but I don’t live in any of those states to have a say.
 Unfortunately, my state (Pennsylvania) isn’t discussing it at all, I’m sad to say.
 I would like to know that if I ever had a situation to have a same sex partner, that I could be able to have the same rights as I do married to my current husband.